The Brauer Group of $\mathscr{Y}_0(2)$: Setup

 \begin{definition} Let $E$ be an elliptic curve over a base scheme $S$.
 A \define{full level $2$ structure} on $E/S$ is an isomorphism $\ul{(\zmod2)^2}_S\iso E[2]$ from the constant group scheme over $S$ to $2$-torsion in $E$. \end{definition}

-\begin{definition} Let $E$ be an elliptic curve over a base scheme $S$. $E/S$ is said to be \define{equipped with a cyclic subgroup of order $2$} if there is a map $\ul{(\zmod2)}_S\into E[2]$ from the constant group scheme over $S$ to $2$-torsion in $E$. \end{definition}
+\begin{definition} Let $E$ be an elliptic curve over a base scheme $S$.
+The elliptic curve $E/S$ is said to be \define{equipped with a cyclic subgroup of order $2$} if there is a map $\ul{(\zmod2)}_S\into E[2]$ from the constant group scheme over $S$ to $2$-torsion in $E$. \end{definition}

-\begin{remark} In general, for an elliptic curve over a base scheme $S$, it is said to be equipped with a cyclic subgroup of order $N$ if there exists a group scheme $G$ and a map $G\into E[N]$ such that after an \'etale base extension $S'\to S$, we have an isomorphism $G_{S'}\iso \ul{(\zmod N)}_{S'}$.
-For $N=2$, Definition \ref{def: 2 torsion} is equivalent to the condition stated above. \end{remark}
+\begin{remark} In the literature, $\eey_0(N)$ is the moduli of elliptic curves with a fixed order $N$ subgroup, and $\eey_1(N)$ is the moduli of elliptic curves with a fixed point of order $N$.
+Because a subgroup of order 2 has a unique generator by an element of order 2, the spaces $\eey_0(2)$ and $\eey_1(2)$ are the same.
+To simplify notation, we will denote a fixed subgroup of order 2 by its unique generator. \end{remark}